ucsb-cs148-w25/pj07-mafia/team/contributions/AlbertContributions.md

 - **Sidebar Implementation:**
   - Worked with Andy to integrate a sidebar into the chatroom.
   - Developed the sidebar template for Andy to populate with game rules.
+- **Adaptive Phase Debugging:**
+  - Worked with Tyler to incorporate a functional adaptive phase feature.

 ### Non-Code Contributions
 - **AI Coding Experiment Documentation:**